 - The father or mother of the accused person’s child

-Even if the victim is not physically injured, any aggressive force or violence against him or her is legally domestic battery.
+Even if the victim is not physically injured, any aggressive force or violence against him or her is a legally domestic battery.
 Courts can penalize someone with a fine up to $2,000 or up to one year in county jail.
-If police charge you with domestic violence of any form, it is in your best interest to hire a Corona defense attorney to defend you.
+If police charge you with domestic violence of any form, it is in your best interest to hire a domestic violence attorney to defend you.

 - Sexual Assault Defense.
 There are many different types of sexual assault charges.
 Unlawful or unwanted sexual touching, abuse, or reveal are all forms of sexual assault.
 Arguably the least severe type of sexual assault is indecent exposure.
 Indecent exposure is when someone exposes his or her genitals to another person in an effort to intimidate, arouse, or insult.
 If the exposure leads to physical contact, it is no longer just indecent exposure and could be direct sexual assault.
 Indecent exposure usually only leads to a misdemeanor for a first-time offender.